Home » National Parks » Grand Canyon National Park » Exploring the North Rim Grand Canyon in 1 Day

 Grand Canyon Lodge Dining Room – Best Views Ever!!

-We ate breakfast in the Grand Canyon Lodge Dining Room.
-No reservations needed for breakfast first-come, first-served.
-We decided not to have the buffet, very expensive compared to Zion & other parks.
-We opted to have a simple egg breakfast from a la carte menu.
-There can be no question that the restaurant’s location is superb.
-Watching the sunrise showcases the beautiful colors of the canyon’s rock walls.
+We had breakfast in the Grand Canyon Lodge Dining Room.
+No reservations are required, as it’s first-come, first-served.
+We skipped the buffet, which was pricey compared to other parks like Zion, and instead ordered a simple egg breakfast from the à la carte menu.
+The best part?
+The restaurant’s location is unbeatable—watching the sunrise illuminate the canyon walls in vivid colors made the morning truly unforgettable.

 Explore North Rim Grand Canyon Sunset